-A corporation or trust a spouse names in a Florida family law action may first consider challenging service of process.
+A corporation or trust a spouse names in a Florida divorce may first consider a challenge to service of process.
 Through effective service of process, the spouse notifies the business entity or trust of the spouse’s legal claims against it.
 When the spouse accomplishes effective service, a court may exercise its authority over the entity or trust if the court has jurisdiction to resolve the claims.

-An entity sued in a family law lawsuit may consider challenging service of process.
+An entity sued in a family law lawsuit may consider challenges to service of process.
 Proper service of the family law papers on the entity must happen before the Florida court can acquire personal jurisdiction over the entity.
 See Fla.
-Rule of Judicial Administration 2.516; Fla.
+Rule of General Practice and Judicial Administration 2.516; Fla.
 Family Law Rules of Civ.
 P. 12.080(a) and 12.180.

 There are strict requirements for good service on the correct person.

 A spouse who attempts to serve a foreign corporation not qualified to do business in Florida must show two things.
 First, the spouse must show compliance with the requirements for service.
 Second, the spouse must show service of process on a person qualified to accept such process.

 Courts strictly construe statutory requirements and require strict compliance with them for effective service.
 See Grange Insurance v.
 Walton Transport, 2014 WL 1917987 *3, Case No. 3:13-cv-977-J-34MCR (M.D.
 Fla.
 May 13, 2014); Estela v.
 Cavalcanti, 76 So.
 3d 1054 (Fla.
 3d DCA 2011); Mecca Multimedia, Inc. v.
 Kurzbard, 954 So.
 2d 1179 (Fla.
 3d DCA 2007); S.T.R.
 Indus., Inc. v.
 Hidalgo Corp., 832 So.
 2d 262 (Fla.
 3d DCA 2002).